Uninterestedguy/LGBTQ-bot/README.md

 # Promoting Understanding and Empathy through LGBTQ+ Community Data and Analysis

 ## Introduction
 Welcome to the LGBTQ+ Community Data and Analysis repository!
 This repository houses various datasets and code related to the LGBTQ+ (Lesbian, Gay, Bisexual, Transgender, Queer/Questioning, and others) community.
-Here, you will find a collection of datasets, tools, and analyses aimed at promoting understanding, advocacy, and research surrounding LGBTQ+ issues.
+Here, you will find a collection of datasets, tools, and analyses aimed at promoting understanding, advocacy, and research surrounding LGBTQ+ issues

 ## Repository Structure
 The repository is organized as follows: